DevOps-Inno-22-summer/labs/ansible/ANSIBLE.md

 For installing pip and docker and also python package for docker, I used geerlingguy from ansible-galaxy.
 The third role is for deploying the docker image to the servers.

+Note: the screenshots are given after running ansible several times.
+Therefore there it doesn't contain notes like 'changed' (it was changed in previous run).

 # Screenshots
 Here are the screenshots from ansible run